openSUSE/combustion/README.md

 /sysroot is unmounted and mounted again, so that the default subvolume gets reevaluated and directly booted into.

-The ignition-firstboot-complete service in the final system runs, which creates the firstboot_happened flag file.
-Thus combustion does not run on subsequent boots.
+Now, `initrd-parse-etc.service` can evaluate the final `/sysroot/etc/fstab` and create the matching `sysroot-FOO.mount` units which are started before switching into the root filesystem.